carlbeattie2000/EventLibraryIn40Languages/example_program_requirements.md

 When looping over this list/array, if the order failed its payment, fire a event you created for this speffic case.
 This event should then send a messsage to the server, asking for confirmation that the payment did indeed fail.
 The server will then send a response back.
 The response will be a JSON object.

+Each library should have the following:
+- Event Creation and Emission: Provide a mechanism to create new events and trigger them when necessary.
+- Event Storage and Invocation: Enable users to store events in variables, allowing for independent invocation of events without the emitter.
+- Event Removal: Offer an option to remove events.
+- Standardized Event Messages: Implement a standardized format.
+- Event Queue (Optional): Provide an event queue to support asynchronous event handling, ordering, prioritization, concurrency management, and backpressure handling.

 Example program:
 ```ts
 class EventLocal {